dmbarbour/wikilon/docs/ABCRT.md

 * after compaction, data references point backwards
 * lists compact so the spine of data is adjacent.
-* lists feasibly compact directly into data arrays.
+* large lists may compact directly into chunked lists.
 * tree structures compact along the tree branches.

 Ideally, references within our nursery are frequently in the same cache line.
 And this same algorithm should work very nicely for shoving content out to the main heap.
 All of this is feasible, but it requires a stack.
 Fortunately, we can make some guarantees about stack size, perhaps use the opposite half of the nursery as our stack.

 We can keep a pointer to the top of our nursery from just after collection.
 Upon the next collection, we can count how many addresses we preserve from below this register.
 This gives us a precise mark for "survived one collection".
-We'll never tenure anything that hasn't survived one collection and is *about* to survive a second.

-Further, we can count how many cells were carried from the prior generation, and how many were tenured.
-If we keep a few nursery stats in a ring buffer, we can use them to estimate memory pressure and guide heuristics for tenuring.
+We'll never tenure to the heap anything that hasn't survived at least one collection and is about to survive a second.
+We can also count objects carried from the prior generation, and how many were tenured, and keep recent stats in a ring buffer.
+Unfortunately, we don't know the layout in memory so we cannot simply 'watermark' the old generation.
+But this might be enough for heuristic tenuring.

+I wonder how well we can simply say: "I'm going to allocate 4kB (or some other size) from the heap, tenure that much, and preserve the rest".
+I bet this approach could work pretty well and improve heap locality per computation.
+We could allocate 64kB at a time from the heap and use it to gradually tenure multiple generations.

 ### Free List Algorithms

-I don't have any special ideas here.
+To avoid synchronization, I'll probably track a per-thread free list for content from the heap.
+We can clear this list on a nursery collection.
+On nursery collection, we will heuristically shove content into the main memory.
+We can probably benefit from allocating a large chunk of memory then breaking it into small pieces for allocations from the nursery.

 To avoid synchronization, I may track a per-thread free list, rather than using the shared context list for everything.

-I'm wondering whether I should use a weighted or Fibonacci buddy system.
+A buddy system allocator could be made to work.
+But I wonder if we can do better for locality, and for coalescing ad-hoc blocks?

 ## Tagged Objects